-10. Transactions with Related Parties
+10. Transactions with related parties

-Related parties include the Board of Directors, officers, close family members, and enterprises that are controlled by these individuals as well as particular persons performing similar functions.
-Related party transactions conducted in the normal course of operations are measured at the exchange value (the amount established and agreed to by the related parties).
+Related parties include the Board of Directors, officers, close family members, and enterprises controlled by these individuals and certain persons performing similar functions.
+Related party transactions conducted in ordinary operations are measured at the exchange value (the amount established and agreed to by the related parties).